cmackenzie1/cmackenzie1/README.md

 ### Hi there 👋

+I'm a Canadian Expat currerntly working at Intuit in Sillicon Valley 👨‍💻.
+Add me on [LinkedIn](https://linkedin.com/in/cole-mackenzie)!

+🔭 I’m currently working on

+- [treecode](https://github.com/cmackenzie1/treecode) - OCR for [tentree's](https://tentree.com) Tree code tokens.
+- Building Big Data Pipelines at Intuit using Apache Kafka, Spark, Beam, Hive and more.

 <!--
 **cmackenzie1/cmackenzie1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.